rabanti-github/yaca/README.md

 ## Important features

-* Multiple add and remove functions like add, addRange, insertAtIndex, push or set
+* Multiple add and remove methods like add, addRange, insertAtIndex, push or set
-* Multiple check functions like contains, containsKey, containsValues or containsKeyAsList
+* Multiple check methods like contains, containsKey, containsValues or containsKeyAsList
-* Multiple copy functions like copyToArray or getRange
+* Multiple copy methods like copyToArray or getRange
 * forEach method provided (returns KeyValuePair for Dictionaries)
 * Built-in break and (optional) continue calls within forEach loops as control elements
 * Native sorting of the types number, string, boolean and Date (in List class)